planttheidea/fast-equals/README.md

 ## Summary

-Performs a [blazing fast](#benchmarks) equality comparisons (either deep or shallow) on two objects passed.
+Performs [blazing fast](#benchmarks) equality comparisons (either deep or shallow) on two objects passed.
 It has no dependencies, and is ~1.2Kb when minified and gzipped.

 Unlike most equality validation libraries, the following types are handled out-of-the-box:
 * `NaN`